emark-cloud/InsiderGovernanceManipulationTrap/GUIDELINES.md

 - [ ] Response contract parameters match the payload encoding
 - [ ] Response contract deployed and accessible
 - [ ] Responder auth allows the actual Drosera executor address(es)
-- [ ] Responder is idempotent (dedup on incident hash) — replaying the same incident is a no‑op
+- [ ] Responder is idempotent **on success** — replaying a handled incident is a no‑op, but the `executedIncidentHash` flag is flipped *after* at least one downstream target accepts the pause, so a total downstream failure stays retryable
+- [ ] Responder reverts with distinct messages for `"no approved targets"` (registry misconfig) vs `"no target paused"` (downstream broken), so operators can diagnose the failure mode
 - [ ] For multi‑target containment: approved targets managed via registry/allowlist, not hardcoded
 - [ ] Registry caps total targets at `MAX_TARGETS` so fan‑out gas is bounded
 - [ ] Registry uses a `_seen` insertion flag so `revoke → re‑approve` cannot duplicate a target in the array or cause duplicate downstream calls